trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 A table must have at least one partitioning (either hash or range).
 It can have at most one range partitioning, but multiple hash partitioning 'levels'.
-For more details see Apache Kudu documentation: `Partitioning`_
+For more details see Apache Kudu documentation: `Partitioning`_.

 If you create a Kudu table in Presto, the partitioning design is given by several table properties.